phac-nml/mob-suite/README.md

 Provides in silico predictions of the replicon family, relaxase type, mate-pair formation type and predicted transferability of the plasmid

 ### MOB-hostrange
 Provides information on plasmid reproductive host range and transfer rate using both sequencing and experimental data from public databases (NCBI) and publications (PubMED).
 The predicted host range represents a range of putative hosts where a given plasmid can stably replicate and be maintained by the host.
+The host range module makes no source attribution predictions of a plasmid.

-Transfer rate prediction is based on the experiemental evidence reported in the survayed literature.
+The host range and the transfer rate predictions are based on the experimental evidence reported in the surveyed literature.
+Currently the host range is predicted based on two databases: NCBI Nucleotide plasmid database of 11856 records and literature curated plasmid database containing 313 records.
+The outputs are text reports and phylogenetic trees rendered in Newick and PNG image formats.
+This allows for easy visualization and data interpretation.

 ## Installation ##

 ## Requires
 + Python v.
 3.6 +
++ ete3 >= 3
++ biopython >= 1.70
++ pytables  >= 3.3
++ pycurl >= 7.43
++ pyqt  >= 5
++ numpy >= 1.11.1
++ scipy >= 1.1

 ## Dependencies

 + blast+ v.
 2.3.0
 + circlator
 + mash

 ## Installation
 We recommend MOB-Suite installation as a conda package due to large number of dependencies.
 The package is available through bioconda channel.